solvedDev/Item-Generator/README.md

 # Item-Generator
 This generator simplifies the process of adding custom items to Minecraft Bedrock.
+The result of this generator can be part of a normal Minecraft addon and is therefor fully compatible with every Bedrock platform.

 ## How it works
 Visit https://solveddev.github.io/Item-Generator.
 Alternatively, download this repository, navigate to the index.html file and open it in your browser.
 Now select the file to which you want to add a custom item behavior (logical choice: player.json).
 The second file you need to select is a file where you have described your new item behavior.
 To learn the syntax, scroll further down.
 After you have selected both files, click "Parse" and you will get the edited player.json (saved in your "Downloads"-folder).